Lean Long-Term Growth Portfolio - January 2017 Update

 - The J.M.
 Smucker Company (NYSE:SJM)

-- ULTA Salon, Cosmetics and Fragrance (NASDAQ:ULTA)
+- ULTA Beauty (NASDAQ:ULTA)

 - Unilever (NYSE:UL)

-- US Foods Holdings (NYSE:USFD)
+- US Foods Holding (NYSE:USFD)

-- VF Corporation (NYSE:VFC)
+- V.F.
+Corporation (NYSE:VFC)

-- Visa, Inc. (NYSE:V)
+- Visa Inc. (NYSE:V)

 - XPO Logistics (NYSEMKT:XPO)